-Princess Marina, Duchess of Kent, had a lovely bouquet of lilies and a future Queen (lower right) as a flower girl.
+Princess Marina, Duchess of Kent, had a lovely bouquet of lilies and the future Queen (lower left) as a flower girl.

-Her sister in law remains my favorite.
-Lady Alice had a brilliant bouquet of English garden roses for her wedding to Prince Henry, Duke of Gloucester in 1935.
+Her sister in law remains one of my favorite Royal brides.
+Lady Alice Montagu Douglas-Scott had a crescent-shaped bouquet of English garden roses for her wedding to Prince Henry, Duke of Gloucester in 1935.

 Princess Grace of Monaco

 Grace Kelly’s bridal bouquet featured lily-of-the-valley.
 After her religious ceremony, she left the bouquet on the altar of the Chapel of St. Dévote.
 Her “Juliet cap” headpiece was decorated with orange blossoms.